deepset-ai/haystack-home/content/blog/introducing-haystack-agents/index.md

 Our first release of Agents will let you use several ready-made Haystack pipelines and Nodes as Tools: the `ExtractiveQAPipeline`, `DocumentSearchPipeline`, the `PromptNode`, the new `WebQAPipeline` and more.
 For a full list of available Tools, check out our [Agent documentation](https://docs.haystack.deepset.ai/docs/agent#tools).
 We will soon be expanding the list of Tools available out of the box, and you will be able to create your own custom Tools as well.

+How does an Agent select a Tool?
+Each Tool comes with a `description`.
+This is arguably one of the most important attributes of a Tool, as it is used by the Agent to make the Tool selection.
+For example, the description of a Tool that does extractive question answering on docuemtns about USA presidents could be: 'Useful for when you need to answer questions about the presidents of the USA'.

 ![](tools.png)

-Imagine that we have our own data store containing information about US presidents.
+Let's imagine that we do actually have our own data store containing information about US presidents.
 We create an `ExtractiveQAPipeline` for this data and supply it to our Agent as a Tool called ‘ExtractiveQATool’.
 When we ask the Agent a question, here’s what the output might look like:

 > Question: What year was the 1st president of the USA born?
 >